krbeveridge/SpaceShooter/README.md

 *Game music and sound effects
 *A space background that loops through 10 pictures of stars

-background and player were taken from Google and repainted in Microsoft Paint

 Space Ship png file downloaded from https://opengameart.org/content/space-ship-building-bits-volume-1

 Background was created in Microsoft Paint